• Skip to primary navigation

 This streusel adds sweetness, texture, and a bit of saltiness to the muffins.
 It's easy to prepare and totally delicious.

-1. To make the streusel add 2 Tbsp. of melted butter to a small bowl.
+1. To make the streusel add 2 Tbsp. of softened, (but not melted) butter to a small bowl.

 2. Add ¼ packed cup brown sugar, ¼ cup flour blend, 1 tsp. cinnamon, and ⅛ tsp. kosher salt to the butter.
 Combine all of these ingredients with a fork until the mixture resembles coarse crumbs.